francoism90/hub-podman/README.md

 ### Clone repository

-Clone the repository, for example to the Code directory of the home-folder:
+Clone the repository, for example to the Code directory of your home-folder:

 ```bash
 cd ~/Code
 git clone --recurse-submodules https://github.com/francoism90/hub.git
 ```

-Update the Podman environment settings to your own needs:
+Update the Podman environment settings:

 ```bash
 cd ~/Code/hub